duguyue100/NSC-GPU-GUIDE/User-Guide.md

 right of terminating your program without consulting with you.

 + Generally, you can still do some low-cost jobs when there is someone using the machine.
-But please consult with them.
+But please consult with the person.

 + Please do not `reboot` for no good reasons.